yqiaorong/dream-viewer/README.md

 ### 03_validation_test

-* encoding_THINGS1.py (This file trains and tests the EEG encoding model on THINGS1 dataset.)
+* encoding_THINGS1.py (This file trains the EEG encoding model on THINGS EEG2 dataset and tests the EEG encoding model on THINGS1 dataset.
+The correlation result is plotted.)

-* encoding_ZW.py (This file trains and tests the EEG encoding model on Zhang & Wamsley dataset.)
+* ZW.py (This file trains the EEG encoding model and tests the EEG encoding model on Zhang & Wamsley dream dataset.
+The correlation result is plotted.)

-* corr_ZW.py (This file computes the correlation scores of dreams in ZHang & Wamsley dataset using the 'spatial correlation method'.)
+* encoding_ZW.py (This file trains the EEG encoding model on THINGS EEG2 dataset and tests the EEG encoding model on Zhang & Wamsley dataset using the 'spatial correlation method'.
+The correlation scores of each dream is saved.)

-* corr_ZW_REM.py (This file computes the correlation scores of REM dreams in ZHang & Wamsley dataset using the 'spatial correlation method'.)
+* encoding_ZW_REM.py (This file trains the EEG encoding model on THINGS EEG2 dataset and tests the EEG encoding model on REM dreams Zhang & Wamsley dataset using the 'spatial correlation method'.
+The correlation scores of each dream is saved.)

-* corr_ZW_REM_fs.py (This file computes the correlation scores of REM dreams in ZHang & Wamsley dataset using the 'spatial correlation method' with extra feature selections.)
+* corr_ZW_REM_fs.py (This file trains the EEG encoding model on THINGS EEG2 dataset and tests the EEG encoding model on REM dreams Zhang & Wamsley dataset using the 'spatial correlation method' with extra feature selections.)

 ### 04_plots